drhirn/fhem-rhasspy/README.md

 `GetOnOff:currentVal=state,valueOff=closed`

 Options:\
 *Hint: only valueOn OR valueOff need to be set.
-All other values are assign to the other state.*
+All other values are assigned the other state.*
   * **currentVal** Reading to read the current value from.
   * **valueOff** Value from *currentVal* which represents **off**.
   * **valueOn** Value from *currentVal* which represents **on**.